snowx-dev/SnowFastULP/README.md

 ## What you get

-- One clean output archive per `sfu` run.
+- One clean output archive per `sfu` run
-- Recursive folder scans for `.txt` input.
+- Recursive folder scans for `.txt` input
-- Deduplication inside the current run.
+- Deduplication inside the current run
-- Plain `.txt` output by default when you use `-o`.
+- Plain `.txt` output by default when you use `-o`
-- Optional compressed library output when you use `-od`.
+- Optional compressed library output when you use `-od`
-- `sfs` search for both `.txt` dumps and `.zst` archives.
+- `sfs` search for both `.txt` dumps and `.zst` archives
-- A live terminal view by default, with plain output available for scripts.
+- Nice TUI by default, with plain output available for scripts

 ## Common flags